alexgoudemond/Travelling-Salesman/README.md

     It would be dope if the graph danced as paths were explored...
 How much work to make this possible?
         This is the fun part I really want to implement!
 -->

+Update: I have been completing tutorials on FreeCodeCamp, as I felt I needed to be exposed to more information before throwing myself in.
+Im almost done the first tutorial (Responsive Web Development) and this has allowed me to animate a simple car, with some CSS shapes and movements.

+I plan on finishing this set of tutorials, then reevaluating.

+I found resources online looking at Javascript to help fetch coordinates from a <div>, on click.
+It used canvas.
+Ill look there when I am done with this tutorial